Hugh-Kumbi/Cybersecurity-Portfolio/IV. Assests Threats and Vulnerabilities/Instructions.md

 # 8.1 Identify the attack vectors of a USB drive

+> USB drives can carry malware that executes automatically when plugged into a system, exploiting features like autorun or script execution.

+> Attackers can use USB drives as bait in "USB drop" attacks, leaving them in public places to entice victims to connect them to their devices.

+> Please visit this [link](https://www.coursera.org/learn/assets-threats-and-vulnerabilities?specialization=google-cybersecurity) for further information.

 ## Scenario

 You are part of the security team at Rhetorical Hospital and arrive to work one morning.
 On the ground of the parking lot, you find a USB stick with the hospital's logo printed on it.
 There’s no one else around who might have dropped it, so you decide to pick it up out of curiosity.